 1. Audit Committee

-The details with respect to the composition terms of reference and number of meetingsheld etc of these Committees are given in the Report on Corporate Governance which formspart of this Annual Report.
+The details with respect to the composition terms of reference number of meetingsheld etc. of these Committees are given in the Report on Corporate Governance which formspart of this Annual Report.

-In terms of the SEBI (Prohibition of Insider Trading) Regulations 2015 the Companyhas adopted an "Insider Trading Policy" Further the Company has also adopted a"Corporate Policy on Investor Relations"
+In terms of the SEBI (Prohibition of Insider Trading) Regulations 2015 the Companyhas adopted a "Insider Trading Policy" Further the Company has also adopted a"Corporate Policy on Investor Relations"

 The Insider Trading Policy prescribes the procedure for trading in securities of theCompany and the disclosures to be made by persons covered under the Insider Trading Policywith respect to their shareholding in the Company both direct and indirect.